Daiichi pulls out of India with closure of 170-strong R&D plant

 The facility employs 170 staff engaged in drug discovery research, though it is currently unclear how they will be affected by the move.
 All R&D function will be transferred to the company’s Japanese division, effectively ending Daiichi’s presence in India.

 The company originally acquired the facility as part of its takeover of India’s largest generic drugs manufacturer Ranbaxy in 2008, but after some troubling years and import bans and misconduct charges from the FDA, Daiichi was forced to sell the ailing firm to Sun Pharmaceuticals for $4 billion in 2014.

-AstraZeneca and Daiichi Sankyo have announced results from the primary analysis of the DESTINY-Lung02 phase …
+AstraZeneca and Daiichi Sankyo have shared positive high-level results from the TROPION-Breast01 phase 3 trial, …